hansbdejong/Ocean-acidification-state-publication-repository/README.md

 Interpolates the pCO2 data (collected every 3 minutes) into minute bins using linear interpolation.
 We use VLOOKUP in Excel to merge T, S, and pCO2 with TA.

 ### pH_extraction.m
 As a means of internal quality control, we use the initial pH reading from the TA titration as a third carbon system parameter to crosscheck the accuracy of our Omega_Ar estimates.
-The script pH_extraction outputs the initial pH reading from each individual raw TA titration file for the crosscheck calculations.
+The script pH_extraction outputs the initial pH reading from each individual raw TA titration file.

 ### Omega_calculator.m
 We calculate Omega_Ar and Dissolved Inorganic Carbon (DIC) for underway samples with CO2SYS for MATLAB (Lewis and Wallace, 1998; van Heuven et al., 2011 - https://cdiac.ess-dive.lbl.gov/ftp/co2sys/CO2SYS_calc_MATLAB_v1.1/) with TA, pCO2, SST, and salinity as input variables.
 This script also crosschecks the accuracy of our Omega_Ar estimates using pH.